strapi/strapi/README.md

 Strapi Community Edition is a free and open-source headless CMS enabling you to manage any content, anywhere.

-- **Keep control over your data**.
-With Strapi, you know where your data is stored, and you keep full control at all times.
-- **Self-hosted or Cloud**.
-You can host and scale Strapi projects the way you want.
-You can save time by deploying to Strapi Cloud or deploy to the hosting platform you want: AWS, Azure, Google Cloud, DigitalOcean.
+- **Self-hosted or Cloud**: You can host and scale Strapi projects the way you want.
+You can save time by deploying to Strapi - **Cloud or deploy to the hosting platform you want**: AWS, Azure, Google Cloud, DigitalOcean.
+- **Modern Admin Pane**: Elegant, entirely customizable and a fully extensible admin panel.
-- **Database agnostic**.
-Strapi works with SQL databases.
-You can choose the database you prefer: PostgreSQL, MySQL, MariaDB, and SQLite.
+- **Multi-database support**: You can choose the database you prefer: PostgreSQL, MySQL, MariaDB, and SQLite.
-- **Customizable**.
-You can quickly build your logic by fully customizing APIs, routes, or plugins to fit your needs perfectly.
+- **Customizable**: You can quickly build your logic by fully customizing APIs, routes, or plugins to fit your needs perfectly.
-- **Blazing Fast and Robust**.
-Built on top of Node.js and TypeScript, Strapi delivers reliable yet amazing performance.
+- **Blazing Fast and Robust**: Built on top of Node.js and TypeScript, Strapi delivers reliable and solid performance.
-- **Front-end Agnostic**.
-Use any front-end framework (React, Next.js, Vue, Angular, etc.), mobile apps or even IoT.
+- **Front-end Agnostic**: Use any front-end framework (React, Next.js, Vue, Angular, etc.), mobile apps or even IoT.
+- **Secure by default**: Reusable policies, CORS, CSP, P3P, Xframe, XSS, and more.
+- **Powerful CLI**: Scaffold projects and APIs on the fly.

 ## Getting Started